A Guide to Posting Meeting Notices, Agendas & Minutes

 Documents and other exhibits, such as photographs, recordings or maps, used by the body at an open meeting or executive session shall be part of the record of the session.
 While public bodies are required to retain these records in accordance with records retention laws, the documents and exhibits listed in the minutes need not be physically stored with minutes.
 Please be sure that the minutes include a list of documents used.

 Per Open Meeting Laws any recordings of Committee or Board meetings are also considered Public Records.
 If you use the Town Zoom account and record your meetings those meeting will be uploaded to the Town of Nahant Website www.nahant.org.
 Should you use a different “Zoom” account all recordings should be submitted to the Town Clerk at firstname.lastname@example.org.

 The records of all public body non-executive session meetings minutes are public and permanent records and must be available for public inspection.
 Records of any executive session remain closed to the public only as long as publication may defeat the purposes of the executive session.

-Meeting notes and Drafts minutes are considered public record until official Minutes are produced and voted on.
+Meeting notes and Draft minutes are NOT considered public record until they are officially produced and voted on by the committee.
 Any secretarial notes, if not destroyed once the official minutes are accepted, are considered a public document under the public records law.